Supreme Court Hears Another Obamacare Case, With A Twist

 "Special solicitude for insurance companies?"

-Inside the Supreme Court, lawyer Paul Clement, representing the insurers, told the justices that the case involves a "massive government bait-and-switch."
+Inside the Supreme Court, lawyer Paul Clement, who is representing the insurers, told the justices that the case involves a "massive government bait-and-switch."
 When the government makes a promise to pay money, he said, it has to "keep its promise."

-Should there be some sort of "special solicitude for insurance companies," asked a caustic Justice Samuel Alito.
+Should there be some sort of "special solicitude for insurance companies?" asked a caustic Justice Samuel Alito.

 Chief Justice John Roberts chimed in: You claim the insurance companies were "basically seduced" into this program, but they have good lawyers.
 Why didn't they "insist upon an appropriations provision" in the law before putting themselves "on the hook for $12 billion?"